1curafu/Musik-Webstore/README.md

 # Team Projekt IMST23A

 Welcome to the Team Projekt IMST23A repository.
-This project is a collaborative school assignment aimed at achieving [briefly describe the main objective of the project].
+This project is a collaborative school assignment aimed at achieving knowledge of programming HTML, CSS and JavaScript.

 ## Table of Contents